 - All patients were men with an average age of 30 years (ages 20-55) when injured

-- 60% of the patients suffered injury while bench pressing and 15% of the patients suffered while wrestling.
+- 60% of the patients suffered an injury while bench pressing, and 15% of the patients suffered while wrestling.
 Other mechanisms of injury included throwing a football and jet skiing

-- Average time from injury to surgical repair was 3.8 months
+- The average time from injury to surgical repair was 3.8 months

-The pectoralis major attaches to the upper bone of the arm, called the humerus, and is divided into two parts.
-The clavicular head makes up the upper part, and the sternal head makes up the lower part.
+StatPearls Publishing, the pectoralis major is the superior most and largest muscle of the anterior chest wall.
+This thick, fan-shaped muscle lies underneath the breast tissue and forms the anterior wall of the axilla.
+The pectoralis major attaches to the upper bone of the arm called the humerus and is divided into two parts.
+The clavicular head is the upper part, and the sternal head is the lower part.